 Security in the Third Generation Partnership Project (3GPP) Evolved Packet System (EPS) is divided into access stratum (AS) and non-access stratum (NAS) security.
 Security procedures rely on the EPS architecture; the most important elements are shown in Fig. \ref{fig:LTE-sec} and \cite{3gpp-33401,3gpp-33402}.

-When a user equipment (UE) attaches to a LTE network, the AKA is executed between UE and mobility management entity (MME).
-As a result, keys are derived on the UE and the MME, that are used to secure the non-access stratum (NAS) signaling between these two entities.
-In addition, a key $K_{\mathrm{eNB}}$ is derived with the same key of access security management entities ($K_{\text{ASME}}$) at both the UE and the MME sides, and passes from the MME to the evolved Node B (eNB) which the UE is connecting.
-This $K_{\mathrm{eNB}}$ is used in the communication session as the basis of access stratum (AS) security, i.e. security on the radio link between the UE and the eNB.
-Three further keys are derived from $K_{\mathrm{eNB}}$, one for control plane integrity protection, another for control plane encryption, and the last for user plane encryption.
-There is no general user plane integrity protection in LTE, a fourth key for this purpose is derived from $K_{\mathrm{eNB}}$ only when required.
-The traffic protection keys do not remain valid over a long time.
-Instead, the eNB initiates an intra-cell handover to derive a new $K_{\mathrm{eNB}}$ and new traffic protection keys $K_\text{RRCint}$, $K_\text{RRCenc}$ and $K_\text{UPenc} $.
+When a user equipment (UE) attaches to a LTE network, the AKA is executed between UE and Mobility Management Entity (MME).
+Using the same so-called key of access security management entities ($K_{\text{ASME}}$), keys for securing the NAS signaling are derived.
+Using $K_{\text{ASME}}$, UE and MME also derive a key $K_{\mathrm{eNB}}$, which is also passed to the evolved Node B (eNB) that the UE is connecting to. $K_{\mathrm{eNB}}$ is used in the communication session as the basis of AS security, i.e. security on the radio link between the UE and the eNB.
+Three further keys are derived from $K_{\mathrm{eNB}}$ for control plane integrity protection, control plane encryption, and user plane encryption, respectively.
+A fourth key for user plane integrity protection is derived from $K_{\mathrm{eNB}}$ only when required.
+These traffic protection keys are not used for an infinite amount of data.
+The eNB periodically initiates intra-cell handover to derive a new $K_{\mathrm{eNB}}$ and new protection and encryption keys.